 For the instructional designer, it meant figuring out where information was duplicable and matching it with the correct module in the correct category.
 The one thing no one wanted was to recreate information that could have been shared from a different module.

-To be approved for researching funding from PCORI, applicants need to follow a very strict procedure.
-The proposals are complex and time consuming.
+To be approved for research funding from PCORI, applicants need to follow a very strict procedure.
+The proposals are complex and time-consuming.
 To make sure applicants fully understand the process they must follow to ensure their proposal can be submitted for review.
 PCORI wanted to create an eLearning that would provide basic information on the right way to submit an application for research.

 TrainSmart teamed with PCORI to create an eLearning module that takes applicants step by step through the necessary process.